-SWISS brings protective medical gear from China to Zurich
+Protective medical gear from China arrives in Switzerland

 China is sending protective material to Switzerland with a first batch of “urgently needed” gowns delivered to Zurich hospitals on Monday, Keystone-SDA news agency reported, citing cantonal authorities.
-More flights are planned.
+Another flight arrived in Geneva and more are expected in the coming days.

 The personal protective gear arrived at Zurich Airport on Sunday evening from Shanghai.
 The supplies will be distributed to 34 healthcare institutions in the cantons of Zurich and Schwyz.